Special Occasion Licence

 A charitable purpose is defined in the Liquor Control and Licensing Act as "the relief of poverty, the advancement of education, the advancement of religion and other purposes beneficial to the community".
 We may require proof of association with the charity or cause before allowing the exception.

-To apply for an exception, please fill out the Application for Special Occasion Licence Policy Exemptions (LCLB031) and send it to the Liquor Control and Licensing Branch at least two weeks before your event.
+To apply for an exception, please fill out the Application for Special Occasion Licence Policy Exemptions (LCLB031) and send it to the Liquor Control and Licensing Branch at least four weeks before your event.
 The fee to apply for an exception is $100.00.

 For more information about exceptions, please call the Liquor Control and Licensing Branch toll free at 1-866-209-2111.